Wisconsin Statutory Elements

 Summary

-To be guilty of this offense, the prosecution must prove that the defendant posted, published, or caused to be posted or published, a depiction of a person that the defendant knew was a private representation, without the consent of the person depicted.
+To be guilty of this offense, the prosecution must prove that the defendant posted, published, or caused to be posted or published a depiction of a person; that the defendant knew the depiction was a private representation; and that the person depicted did not consent to its posting or publication.

 Elements of the Offense

-3. Cause a private representation to be posted or published.
+- caused a depiction of a person to be posted or published.

-2. Knowledge: The defendant must know that the depiction is a private representation.
+- Knowledge That the Depiction Was a Private Representation: The defendant knew that the depiction was a private representation.*

 Jury Instruction